 - Those injuries resulted in damages.

-Then the plaintiff would have to prove that the defendant’s conduct was “extreme.”5 This “extreme” conduct is what separates ordinary from gross negligence.
-Or as one California appellate judge recently put it:
+Then you would have to prove that the defendant’s conduct was “extreme.”5 This “extreme” conduct is what separates ordinary from gross negligence.6

 3. What are some examples?

 The following scenarios potentially qualify as “gross negligence” under recent California case law.

 - A paramedic failed to check the pulse and blood pressure of a patient in a sickle cell crisis.
 Had the paramedic done so, they would have found symptoms for shock and then treated the patient for it.
 Instead, the patient died.8

 - A gym failed to perform regular preventative maintenance.
 This resulted in a back panel falling on a gym patron due to a missing bracket that was designed to hold the patron’s back panel in place.9

 - An event management company organizing a half-marathon event failed to provide adequate EMS services.
 This may have caused one of the runners to die after he suffered a cardiac arrest at the finish line.10

 The following scenarios do not qualify as “gross negligence” under recent California case law.

 - A fire chief did not let a firefighter attempt a surf rescue because the fire chief had no reason to believe the firefighter was experienced in surf rescues.
 Even though the victim died, the fire chief’s decision was not an extreme departure from the duty of care.11